How To Check Your Credit Score for Free

 NerdWalletVantageScoreAnyone

-As consumers become more and more aware of their financial situations and the threat of fraud, more financial institutions may continue to add free credit scores as a perk of membership.
-Be sure to look at your bank or credit card issuer's app to see if there's any credit score access available.
+Be sure to look at your own bank or credit card issuer's app to see if there's any credit score access available.
 You can also check agreements with your bank or card company to find out if you’re entitled to this benefit.

 Whether you’re monitoring your credit more carefully because of plans to buy a house or car soon, or simply out of the desire to be more aware, be prepared to make changes.
 If your credit score is lower than you’d like, there are steps to raising it.

-Most urgently, be sure to look for any suspicious activity, such as loan applications you didn’t originate or incorrect aliases and unknown accounts.
-You’ll want to look into fixing those mistakes.
+Most urgently, look for any suspicious activity, such as loan applications you didn’t originate or incorrect aliases and unknown accounts.
+Fix those mistakes ASAP.

 FAQs